datawire/pib/docs/bootstrap101.md

 3. How to use [Terraform](https://www.terraform.io/docs/index.html) at a basic level to perform infrastructure provisioning.
 4. Access to or the ability to get AWS IAM credentials with superuser capabilities.

+## Overview

+Pib manages an environment via Git branches; a single git branch in the format `env/$name` maps to a Pib-managed environment.
+An instantiated environment in Pib is a composition of AWS VPC, Kubernetes cluster, and associated infrastructure components provided by AWS such as an RDS PostgreSQL instance.

 ## Environment Setup

 The process to setup an environment involves laying down a basic AWS networking fabric and then creating a Kubernetes cluster in that networking environment.
 Pib works by reacting to changes in a GitHub repository so the first step before we do anything is to setup Git and GitHub.